 9. It’s a Great Way to Teach Positive Behaviors

 Many owners get the spray bottle out whenever they catch their cat clawing at the furniture or going to the bathroom outside the box.
-Instead of punishing them for bad behavior, you can encourage them to use a scratching post or their litter box by sprinkling catnip over them.
+Instead of punishing them for bad behavior, you can encourage them to use a scratching post by sprinkling catnip over it.
+Offering the opportunity to play with a catnip sprinkled toy after using the litter box will encourage the cat to continue using it.
 We guarantee your cat will enjoy this training method more than the spray bottle.

 10. It Can Help Reduce Anxiety

 If you have to do something that you know will stress your cat out, like take them to the vet or put them in the car, then giving them a little catnip beforehand can take the edge off all that anxiety.
 It won’t last for long, and it’s not a long-term solution for anxiety problems, but it can be a lifesaver in a pinch.

 Feel free to give your kitty some catnip as an occasional treat, but don’t overdo it, as they can develop a tolerance to it over time.

 - Cat Grass vs. Catnip: What’s the Difference?

 - Is Catnip Safe for Kittens?
 What You Need to Know!